janko/rodauth-guest/README.md

 $ bundle exec rake test
 ```

-## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/janko/rodauth-guest.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/janko/rodauth-guest/blob/main/CODE_OF_CONDUCT.md).

 ## License

 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Code of Conduct

-Everyone interacting in the Rodauth::Guest project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/janko/rodauth-guest/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the rodauth-guest project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/janko/rodauth-guest/blob/main/CODE_OF_CONDUCT.md).

 ## Thanks